 THESE ARE MERELY GUIDES…INTRODUCE YOUR OWN IMAGINATION!

-Our goal is to create interactive activities showcasing student’s ability to acknowledge dominant discourse, disrupt molded images or stereotypes, and to seek a more accurate understanding.
+Our goal in this teacher’s guide is to create interactive activities that enhance a student’s ability to acknowledge dominant discourse, dismantle stereotypes, and seek a more accurate understanding.

 It is important that educators develop activities placing students at the center of the learning experience.
-Further, educators must also create activities that cater to a variety of learning styles so that oral, visual, and kinesthetic learners can engage in the learning experience in meaningful ways.
+Educators must also create activities that cater to a variety of learning styles so that oral, visual, and kinesthetic learners can engage in the learning experience in meaningful ways.

 * Special thanks to Meagan Innes, SD 41, for your collaboration and development of this Teacher’s Guide.
 We greatly appreciate your professional working knowledge of incorporating Indigenous world views and curriculum in the classroom.
 This was not possible without your input, guidance and effort.